 Buffalo State received the 2015 Higher Education Excellence in Diversity (HEED) award—a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion—from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.
-This is the second year Buffalo State has been named a HEED award recipient.
+This is the third year Buffalo State has been named a HEED award recipient.